ecmwf/earthkit-data/docs/explanations/xarray/overview.rst

 Using the ``add_earthkit_attrs=False`` option
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-Alternatively, we can use the ``add_earthkit_attrs=False`` option in :py:meth:`~data.readers.grib.index.GribFieldList.to_xarray`.
+Alternatively, we can use the ``add_earthkit_attrs=False`` option in :py:meth:`~earthkit.data.readers.grib.index.GribFieldList.to_xarray`.
 With this the earthkit attributes are not added to the generated dataset and it is safe to call :py:meth:`to_netcdf <xarray.Dataset.to_netcdf>` directly on it.

 .. code-block:: python